Reconsider your need to travel to Tunisia because of the high threat of terrorist attack.

 More information: Staying within the law

 There are conservative standards of dress and behaviour in Tunisia.
 Take care not to offend.
 If you are visiting religious sites or remote areas of Tunisia, avoid wearing short-sleeved garments or shorts.
 Open displays of affection between members of the opposite sex may cause offence.
 Women may be harassed, particularly if they are unaccompanied.
+Homosexuality is a criminal offence in Tunisia, and same-sex marriage is not recognised.

 During the Islamic holy month of Ramadan, take particular care to respect religious and cultural sensitivities, rules and customs.
 Avoid eating, drinking and smoking in public and in the presence of people who are fasting.